This guide describes identifiers used to track outgoing and incoming ACH. It also describes statuses that indicate a failed outgoing ACH request.

 When Galileo receives a Nacha file, the only identifier in the file for a transaction is the trace ID, which is not universally unique.
 When Galileo posts the transaction to the payments or adjustments table, you can use that ID in conjunction with the trace ID to track the transaction across multiple systems.

-When one of your outgoing ACH transactions is returned by the recipient, Galileo writes the return to a returns table and assigns it the
+When one of your outgoing ACH transactions is returned by the recipient, Galileo sends the

 BPMT: pmt or